The impact of tires on safety

 You can visit your dealer for an inspection.
 That’s never a bad idea, since they’ll also check for other issues, such as punctures, uneven wear and suboptimal tire pressure.

 If you want to check your own tread wear, the penny test is a good trick.
 Place an upside-down penny inside multiple tread grooves in different areas of the tire.
 If you see the top of Abraham Lincoln’s head, it’s time to buy new tires.

 We make things even easier for you, though.
 Our patented Driving Safety Indicator tells you how much tread remains in the main grooves of each tire.
 Numbers on the tread surface allow you to check the remaining tread percentage

 Here are some more tips for assessing your tread depth and some ways to evaluate studded tires.

 The effects of altitude and temperature on tire pressure

 Tire maintenance can be even more challenging in high-altitude areas or in places with vast temperature swings.

-For every 1,000-foot increase in altitude, tire pressure decreases by 0.5 psi – enough to create safety hazards if tires aren’t properly inflated beforehand.
+For every 1,000-foot (304 meters) increase in altitude, tire pressure decreases by 0.5 psi – enough to create safety hazards if tires aren’t properly inflated beforehand.
 Underinflated tires increase the risk of blowouts and have decreased handling properties.
 Before heading for the hills, make sure tires are inflated to the recommended tire pressure for your car.